warthog-network/Warthog/README.md

 ## 💣 A word of caution
 But beware of bugs: Here be dragons.
 Almost everything was implemented from scratch.
-We are no experts so don't expect this software to be rock solid, and don't even expect things to work properly.
+Don't expect this software to be rock solid, and don't even expect things to work properly.
 Use at your own risk.
 There may be and almost certainly are serious bugs!
 You have been warned.